silviamaggi/smd-com/_projects/the-changing-season.md

 description: 'Same landscape, never the same.
 My daily commute by bicycle documented using a phone camera between 2016-2017 in Cambridge, UK.'
 excerpt: "Same landscape, never the same.
 My daily commute by bicycle documented using a phone camera between 2016-2017 in Cambridge, UK."
 featuredimage: true
+gallery: true
+image-caption: true
 featimage: feat-change-of-season.jpg
 featured-image-alt: The river Cam in Cambridge in December, partly frozen and seen from a bridge
-gallery: true
-image-caption: true
+featured-image-caption-desc: Pastel colours on a frosty morning
 year:
   - 2017
 skills: